dloss/klp/README.md

 * Log level keys: `log_level`, `loglevel`, `level`, `lvl`, `severity`
 * Message keys: `message`, `msg`

-klp has special features to select events by timestamp or log level.
+klp has special features to select events by timestamp or log level (see below).

 ### Default output

 By default, klp prints every event that was recognized and shows both the key and the value of each field.
-Colors are used for syntax-highlighting.
+Colors are used for syntax-highlighting (use `--no-color` to turn this off or `--theme` to select different colors).

 ### Common output format: timestamp, log level, message